The Ultimate Gift Basket Guide – What to Include (And What to Skip)

 What to Include

-- Gift card for their go-to coffee shop
+- A gift card to their go-to coffee shop or store

 Housewarming Gift Basket